Section 1. General

 - Ground control must assist local control in visually scanning runways, especially when runways are in close proximity to other movement areas.

-Pilots are required to establish two‐way radio communications before entering the Class D airspace.
+Pilots are required to establish two-way radio communications before entering the Class D airspace.
 If the controller responds to a radio call with, “(a/c call sign) standby,” radio communications have been established and the pilot can enter the Class D airspace.
-If workload or traffic conditions prevent immediate provision of Class D services, inform the pilot to remain outside the Class D airspace until conditions permit the services to be provided.
+If workload or traffic conditions prevent immediate provision of airport traffic control services, inform the pilot to remain outside the Class D airspace until conditions permit the services to be provided.